Audi R8 (Type 4S): R8 LMS (GT3)

 The Audi R8 LMS is the racing version of the R8.
 Despite looking identical to a regular R8, the LMS shares very little with its road-going counterpart in terms of features and mechanics.
-A new race specification V10 engine develops a peak power output of 430 kW.
+A new race specification V10 engine develops a peak power output of 430 kW (engine code DAR).
 The removal of the standard all-wheel-drive system and the intelligent mix of materials such as aluminum in the Audi Space Frame (ASF), a structural CFRP component and the steel roll cage alone make the chassis about 30 kg lighter, now weighing 252 kg.
 At the same time, the torsional stiffness of the stressed frame has increased by 39 percent.
 These weight-saving measures result in a weight of just 1225 kg.
 Aside from that, the car packs many safety features such as a modified spaceframe structure at the front and a carbon fibre crash element at the rear protect the driver in a crash, the special PS1 racing seat from the Audi R18 e-Tron Quattro which has been known to set the safety standards for LMP1 cars is used for additional safety and is connected directly to the chassis for increased stiffness.
 A quickly adjustable foot lever system and a height and length adjustable safety steering column allow versatile adjustment to various drivers.
 A rescue opening in the roof as used in DTM race touring cars is implemented in the R8 LMS GT3, a first for any GT3 car, after an accident, it allows the driver's helmet to be lifted in a way that avoids straining the spinal column.